realpython/realpython-blog/2015/2015-03-03-api-integration-in-python.markdown

----
-layout: post
-title: "API Integration in Python - part 1"
+# API Integration in Python - part 1
-date: 2015-03-03 08:29:35 -0700
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, fundamentals, api]

-keywords: "python, REST, API, REST API, RESTful API, Python API"
-description: "In this tutorial, we'll detail how to develop a RESTful API with Python in a fun and easy manner."

----

 The following is a guest post by Aaron Maxwell, author of <a href="http://migrateup.com/python-newsletter/realpython0b/">the Advanced Python Newsletter</a>.